rwinslow/resolve/README.md

 * Harm can happen as Wounds, Doubt, lost or broken Gear, or narrative consequences.
 * Wounds may have mechanical effects depending on severity; the GM will specify.
 * You may mark Resolve (adding Doubt) to avoid a wound, at the GM’s discretion depending on severity.
+* Recovery speed
-* Wounds are recovered through Gear and Relief Arcs.
-(Quick to recover)
+  * Fast - Wounds are recovered through Gear and Relief Arcs.
-* Resolve is recovered by buying Relief Arcs with Doubt.
-(Moderate to recover)
+  * Moderate - Resolve is recovered by buying Relief Arcs with Doubt.
-* Trauma is only recovered at the end of Relief Arcs or special cases.
-(Slow to recover)
+  * Slow - Trauma is only recovered at the end of Relief Arcs or special cases.

 ### Assist